By Nigel M Smith | Indiewire February 15, 2013 at 10:44AM

 After seeing Christian Bale and Melissa Leo win Oscars for their performances in his last film, "The Fighter," David O. Russell is all but guaranteed to return to next year's ceremony in support of "Silver Linings Playbook," his new romantic comedy that became a Best Picture front-runner after netting the coveted People's Choice Award in Toronto this past September.

 Recalling "Spanking the Monkey" and "Flirting With Disaster," the manic and expertly calibrated comedies that put Russell at the forefront of comedy directors, "Silver Linings Playbook" stars Bradley Cooper as Pat, a married man who moves in with his parents (Robert De Niro and Jackie Weaver) following a stint in a psychiatric facility.
 Estranged from his wife, Pat finds himself drawn to an equally troubled woman (Jennifer Lawrence), who recently lost her husband.
-"Turning frantic relationship problems into breezy entertainment, Russell gives 'Silver Linings Playbook' the air of a classic romcom, strengthening it with the type of sophisticated insight into human behavior that Preston Sturges might make today," wrote Indiewire's Eric Kohn in his glowing review
+"Turning frantic relationship problems into breezy entertainment, Russell gives 'Silver Linings Playbook' the air of a classic romcom, strengthening it with the type of sophisticated insight into human behavior that Preston Sturges might make today," wrote Indiewire's Eric Kohn in his glowing review out of Toronto.

 Russell got on the phone with Indiewire from Los Angeles to discuss the ups and downs of the awards circuit, working with Harvey Weinstein (whose Weinstein Company is distributing the film), and showcasing a Bradley Cooper no one knew existed.